lispyclouds/climate/README.md

 - `x-cli-aliases`: A list of strings which would be used as the alternate names for an operation
 - `x-cli-group`: A string to allow grouping subcommands together.
 All operations in the same group would become subcommands in that group name
 - `x-cli-hidden`: A boolean to hide the operation from the CLI menu.
-Same behaviour as a cobra command hide: it's present and expects a handler
+Same behaviour as a command hide: it's present and expects a handler
 - `x-cli-ignored`: A boolean to tell climate to omit the operation completely
 - `x-cli-name`: A string to specify a different name.
 Applies to operations and request bodies as of now